AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ### Step 3: Learn to Code in IDE

 Just now we've been using Python Shell to directly communicate with the machine by one line at the time.
 In fact it's not the most effective way to write and execute the code.
-Now let's explore the Integrated Developing Environment or **IDE** for short which enables us to execute the numerous files of code.
+Now let's explore the Integrated Developing Environment or **IDE** for short.

-IDE is a text editor that allows you to create files of code, which often reffered as **scripts**.
-Running scripts through Terminal allows you to execute multiple lines of code at once.
-The IDE that we are going to use is the **VS Code**, simply because most of the relevant tutorials that you are going to watch on YouTube going to use it as well.
+IDE is simply a text editor for creating files of code, which often reffered as **scripts**.
+Running scripts through a Terminal allows you to execute multiple lines of code at once.
+We are going to use **VS Code** simply because most of the relevant tutorials that you will be watching on YouTube when keep lerning programming is going to use it as well.

-#### VS Code

-So to proceed further you should google the page where you can download [VS Code](https://code.visualstudio.com/).
-Intsall the **VS Code**, and open the application.
-After the installation if running on WSL Linux environment, then you can open VS Code using this prompt in your Terminal.
+Follow the link to download and install the [VS Code](https://code.visualstudio.com/).
+There is one gangsta move to open VS Code using Linux Terminal.
+Try this command if running on WSL.

 ```bash
 code .
 ```

-#### Projects and Directories
+#### Directory

-Open your Terminal and create the directory for your project with this command.
+Open your Terminal and make the directory for our orange project with this command.

 ```bash
 mkdir orange_project
 ```

-It creates a folder named **orange_project** in your WSL home directory.
+It creates a directory named **orange_project** in your WSL home directory.
 Projects are managed in directories accessible from your IDE.
-Open **VS Code**, look at the tool bar and choose **File** -> **Open Folder** it will drop-down the menu like on the picture shown below where you can choose any available directory.
+Open VS Code, look at the tool bar and choose **File** -> **Open Folder** it will drop-down the menu like on the picture shown below where you can choose any available directory.
 Let's choose **orange_project**.

 ![bad_dog](/img/img7.png)

 Creating new files should be as easy, but choose **New File** instead of **Open Folder** in the tool bar.
-Alternatively you can click on those icons to create the file or the directory, remember the word *directory* is just a fancy word for a *folder*.
+Alternatively you can click on the icons to create the file or the directory.
+Don't be confused with the word *directory* it's just a fancy way to sa *folder*.

 ![bad_dog](/img/img8.png)